Sunday, April 5, 2020

 ==========================================================

-I had not imagined the Falklands war like this.
-Absolutely.
-I thought I was going to be up front.
-Like regiments 7, 4, 3, that they were able to fight.
-I didn't even think that I was going to have to be with what would later become the rear guard.
+I had never imagined the Falklands War would be like this.
+Not at all.
+I thought I’d be up front — like Regiments 7, 4, and 3 — that I’d be able to fight.
+I never imagined I’d end up where I did, in what would later become the rear guard.

-It was a very hard day.
-However, there were even moments for humor.
-However, there were even moments for humor.
-Unfortunately, I could hardly enjoy those breaks.
-The responsibility of leading a company almost excludes good humor.
-I had the responsibility of managing 148 men and above me, in that place, nobody.
-It is true that the head of the regiment controlled and toured every day.
-But he was at his command post.
+It was a hard day.
+Still, there were moments of humor — brief, unexpected flashes in the middle of all that tension.
+Unfortunately, I could hardly enjoy them.
+The responsibility of leading a company leaves little room for laughter.
+I had 148 men under my command — and above me, in that sector, no one.
+It’s true the regimental commander supervised everything and came by every day, but he was at his own post.

-He felt what in military parlance is called "the loneliness of command."
-The only one who can't afford to joke around and fool around is the company boss.
-Anyway, I could see the good humor in my subordinates.
+I felt what, in military terms, is called the loneliness of command.
+The company commander is the one man who cannot afford to joke, to relax, to fool around.
+Still, I could see the good humor in my men — and that gave me strength.

-A company boss feels towards his soldiers, as does a father as the person in charge of his home, that others depend as much on his successes as on the mistakes he may make.
-And he trembles, as if he were a head of the family, at the possibility of a son dying.
-Thank God, none died, I only had injuries.
+A company commander feels toward his men the same way a father feels toward his household: other people’s fates depend as much on his successes as on any mistakes he might make.
+He trembles, like the head of a family, at the thought of a son dying.
+Thank God none of ours did — I only had wounds.

-We worked to dig our positions until our hands bled.
-Everyone from our boss, who had no problem grabbing the pick and shovel, to the last soldier.
-Each one made his well.
-Lieutenant Colonel controlled this very closely.
-Every day I went by and saw how the fortification was going.
-Because, when everyone thought that the English were not going to come, he knew that there would be a fight, and he prepared us to receive them.
+We dug our positions until our hands bled.
+From the commander who had no problem grabbing pick and shovel, down to the last private — everyone dug his own hole.
+The lieutenant colonel supervised it all closely.
+Every day I walked the works and checked the fortifications.
+While most people thought the British wouldn’t come, he knew a fight was coming and prepared us to meet them.

 "My first lieutenant, we hear screams below the ground."